-To develop: place 3 or 4 hoops (depending on the number of children) on the playing area.
+Place 3 or 4 hoops (depending on the number of children) on the playing area.
 These hoops symbolise trees in which the little monkeys can hide.
 The monkeys hiding in the hoops must stand on one foot and when they lose their balance, they must leave the hoop.